adhuliya/sparcv8-ajit/src/cortos/README.md

 Objective: To be able to run N programs on N threads with a shared lock.

 ## Stage 3
+Objective: To be able to run N programs on N threads with a fixed shared queue.

+## Stage 3.5
-Objective: To be able to run N programs on N threads with a shared queue.
+Objective: To be able to run N programs on N threads with a variable shared queue.

 ## Stage 4
 Objective: To be able to run N programs on N threads with M shared queues.